gvwilson/thirdbit/teaching/motivation.md

 different mindsets before a course can improve learning outcomes for the whole group.

-As with stereotype threat, [there are concerns][growth-mindset-concerns] that research on grown mindset has been oversold, or will be much more difficult to put into practice than its more enthusiastic advocates have implied.
+As with stereotype threat, there are [concerns][growth-mindset-concerns] that growth mindset has been oversold, or that research is much more difficult to put into practice than its more enthusiastic advocates have implied.
 While some people interpret this back and forth of claim and counter-claim as evidence than education research isn't reliable, what it really shows is that